 - weight loss*

 In most cases, these side effects should be temporary.
 Some may be easily managed, too.
 But if you have any symptoms that are ongoing or that bother you, talk with your doctor or pharmacist.
-And don’t stop using Otezla unless your doctor tells you to.
+And do not stop using Otezla unless your doctor tells you to.

 Otezla may cause mild side effects other than the ones listed above.
 See Otezla’s prescribing information for details.